Welcome to

 They speak in magic.

-What sets casters apart is how they wield this influence.
+What sets casters apart is how they wield this power.
 For druids, spellcasting is a cooperative dance, a give and take with the spiritual energy of the universe.
+For wizards, it’s a deeply complex science.
 For sorcerers, it’s a rare and unexpected gift.
-Then there are those who seize control of the elements, drawing strength from distant worlds, from the Gods of the Outer Planes.
-Clerics, paladins, warlocks, they use this power to control the Tectonics, to manipulate time and space, bend reality to their—or their patron’s—will.
+Clerics and warlocks, they draw strength from distant worlds and use this power to influence the Tectonics, to manipulate time and space, bend reality to their—or their benefactor’s—will.
 Many use this strength for the greater good.
 Some are not so gracious.

 What you’ve got to know, kid, is this: Magic may be all around us, but it sure ain’t free and I’m not just talking about spell components.
 You can only bend the Tectonics so much before they snap.